 According to her online biography, VanBoskirk “has introduced audiences to firebrand organizer Mother Jones, missionary Mother Cabrini, pioneering woman doctor Bethenia Owens Adair, and suffragist Abigail Scott Duniway” through one-woman shows.
 VanBoskirk also has had lead roles in “The Diary of Anne Frank,” “Tom and Viv,” “Who’s Afraid of Virginia Woolf?”, and “Cabaret.”

 When VanBoskirk quit acting 7 years ago to step out of the spotlight, she found herself missing the experience.
-It was her “lifelong friends” at a Lynchburg College theatre reunion who convinced her to begin acting again last year.
+It was her “lifelong friends” at a University of Lynchburg theatre reunion who convinced her to begin acting again last year.

 She met the playwright Sharon Whitney when the Oregon state legislature honored them for their work the arts in 1982.
 “We became fast friends and I hoped for a collaboration some day,” VanBoskirk said.
 When Whitney came up with the idea for “Eleanor Roosevelt – Across a Barrier of Fear” in 2008, she immediately thought VanBoskirk could bring Eleanor Roosevelt’s story to life.

 “The play follows Eleanor from lonely, neglected childhood to the world stage,” according to VanBoskirk’s website.
 Roosevelt eventually played a powerful role during her husband’s presidency and became a crusader for human rights.
 “Throughout the play we see how she learned to articulate her values and vision, how she kept moving forward in spite of disappointments and defeat,” the play summary says.
 Whitney is the author of more than a dozen plays and four published books, including a 1986 biography of Roosevelt.